Lawrence Park, Toronto

 Lawrence Park is a neighbourhood in Toronto, Ontario, Canada.
 It is bordered by Yonge Street to the west and Bayview Avenue to the east, and from Blythwood Ravine on the south to Lawrence Avenue on the north.
 Lawrence Park was one of Toronto's first planned garden suburbs.
 Begun in the early part of the 20th century, it did not fully develop until after the Second World War.
 It was ranked the wealthiest neighbourhood in all of Canada in 2011.

 Centred on Mount Pleasant Road, the neighbourhood grew slowly with medium-sized houses on narrow but deep lots.
 There are few commercial businesses within walking distance.
 The closest grocery stores are close to Yonge and Lawrence.

 In its early years, the neighbourhood's transportation was served predominantly by the northern section of the Toronto Transportation Commission's Yonge streetcar line.
 When the Yonge subway opened to Eglinton in 1954, the TTC replaced this service with trolley buses on Yonge Street and Mount Pleasant Road, both terminating at the Eglinton station.
 The trolleys left Yonge when the subway was extended further north in 1973, although a less frequent local bus service remained; the trolleys on Mount Pleasant lasted until 1991, when they too were replaced with regular buses.

 Demographically, the neighbourhood still retains a largely Anglo-Protestant population.

 History

-The assembly of Lawrence Park began in 1907 by the Dovercourt Land Building and Saving Company, which acquired the north parcel of the park from John Lawrence, after whom this neighbourhood is named.
+The assembly of Lawrence Park began in 1907 by the Dovercourt Land Building and Saving Company, which acquired the north parcel of the park from John Lawrence, after whom this neighborhood is named.
 The president of the Dovercourt Land Company was Wilfred Servington Dinnick.
-It was under Dinnick's direction that Lawrence Park was developed as a suburb for the "well to do".
+It was under Dinnick's direction that Lawrence Park was developed as a suburb for the "well do".

 In the early years Howard and Lorrie Dunington-Grubb, who later founded Sheridan Nurseries, undertook much of the landscape architecture for the boulevards and parks of the suburb.
 They also took commissions for garden design from the owners of the new homes.